foilmirror/CS-546/README.md

 Post page: Allow user to post text and images, allow user to edit/ delete former posts

-Profile page: Show user’s profile, show the list of all the post of the user
+Profile page: Show user’s profile, show the list of all the user's posts

 **Extra Features:**